The Top 10 Traits That Attract Investors To Your Startup

 Whether you are starting your business or need to secure startup investor funding to get to the next level, investors want to see a marketing plan demonstrating two things: you know your audience and how to reach them.
-Investors may want to know about the software you use on a day-to-day basis.
+Investors may want to know about the software you use daily.

 Are you using (or planning to use) a robust, all-in-one marketing tool?
 Or several software platforms?
 At the minimum, prepare to have an email platform, social media scheduling program, website performance software like Google Analytics, SEO software, and a CRM.

 Along with a well-defined tech stack, a clear, detailed marketing plan should include the following:

 - Content marketing strategy